opensearch-project/sql/docs/user/ppl/functions/datetime.rst

 Description
 >>>>>>>>>>>

 Usage: month_of_year(date) returns the month for date, in the range 1 to 12 for January to December.
-The dates with value 0 such as '0000-00-00' or '2008-00-00' are invalid.

 Argument type: STRING/DATE/DATETIME/TIMESTAMP